6

 Meals: B,L,D

-This morning you are collected by Stormbreaker yacht and cruise down the length of the river before reaching Macquarie Harbour.
+This morning you are collected by Stormbreaker yacht and cruise down the length of the river before reaching paralungatik/Macquarie Harbour.
 Take the chance to kick back on the deck and enjoy the views over the broad expanse of the Gordon River.
 In Strahan we are met by our bus, which will transfer us back to Launceston.
-Arrival in Launceston may vary from late afternoon to late evening.
+Arrival in Launceston may vary from late afternoon to late evening, our two drop-off points in Launceston are the Grand Chancellor and the Penny Royal.
 We usually celebrate with a group farewell dinner this evening.

 Meals: B,L